Machin-Type Formula

 For each positive integer n,

-Many Machin-like formulas of (II) are generated as n = 0, 1, 2, 3, ..., infinity.
+Many Machin-like formulas of (II) are generated for n = 0, 1, 2, 3, ..., infinity.

-Collection of Machin-Like formulas
+Collection of Machin-type formulas

 References

-[1] Chien-Lih Hwang, More Machin-Type Identities, The Mathematical Gazette, 1997, p.
-120-121.
+[1] Chien-Lih Hwang, More Machin-Type Identities, The Mathematical Gazette, 1997, P. 120-121.